Ironclad Alternatives

 Strengths

-• +$700-$2K monthly flat-fee unlimited users
+• +Published monthly pricing with unlimited users on every tier

-• +$700 Standard cheapest credible CLM floor
+• +Cheapest credible CLM floor in the category

-• +Strong fit for 50+ user legal teams
+• +Strong fit for fifty-plus-user legal teams

 Trade-offs

-• Weaker AI Assist depth vs Ironclad
+• Weaker AI Assist depth than Ironclad

 Standard

-$700/mo, unlimited users
+$700/mo, unlimited users, 1,500 docs

 Premium